Convert VHS tapes to digital files using a laptop.

 Several retail stores offer VHS to digital conversion services, often at competitive prices.
 Costco Photo Center is one such option, typically providing DVD conversions with a digital copy included.
 Walmart and CVS also offer similar services through their photo centers, making it easy to drop off your tapes while running errands.
 Check with your local store for pricing and availability.
 Walmart Photo offers a range of digital transfer services in Canada.
 For US customers, check your local CVS Photo for details on their home movie transfer services.

-Specialized Digitization Services
+Boutique and Local Digitization Services

 Beyond the big names, several other companies focus specifically on digitizing memories. iMemories, Southtree, and EverPresent are a few examples.
 These services often offer a wider range of output options, including Blu-ray and cloud storage, and may provide additional features like video editing and restoration.
 However, they can sometimes be more expensive than retail options.
 Researching each company's offerings will help you find the best fit for your needs and budget.